 How accurate is AI candidate matching compared to manual screening?

 Accuracy depends on the platform.
-Pin achieves a ~70% candidate acceptance rate, meaning 7 out of 10 AI-recommended candidates get accepted by recruiters.
-Companies using AI-assisted messaging are 9% more likely to make a quality hire, per LinkedIn's 2025 research.
+Pin achieves an 83% candidate acceptance rate, meaning more than 8 in 10 AI-recommended candidates get accepted by recruiters.
+Companies using AI-assisted messaging are 9% more likely to make a quality hire, per LinkedIn’s 2025 research.
 Manual screening, by contrast, relies on seconds-long resume scans that miss qualified candidates regularly.

 How much do AI candidate matching tools cost?